Expedition: The Great Escape: 2014-15

-We spent a little over 2 weeks in Japan traveling around:
+We spent a little over 2 weeks in Japan travelling around.

 Language and etiquette

-Now, don’t kid yourselves – you are not going to learn the Japanese language that easily.
+The language is tricky.
 People speak quickly, formally and dialect changes from region to region.
-It is an incredibly beautiful but seriously complex language.
+It is incredibly beautiful but seriously complex.
 One word or phrase could carry a hundred meanings, depending in which context you use it and how you say it.
 So if this is a flying visit don’t confuse yourselves with phrase books.
 If you are a beginner or a first time visitor it is important you learn just these few very common phrases.
 Learn these and you’ll get by.

 Hy / Iye

-Never say Sayounara for goodbye.
+Avoid Sayounara for goodbye.
 It’s like saying, goodbye – I will never see you again.
 Sayounara has a strong sense of finality to it, and so can be considered quite rude.
-Hence, it is not so common.
+Hence, it's not so common.

-Another point on language – English is not widely spoken at all.
-I would advise (especially for restaurants), to make a note of all the questions you have; do you serve sushi? can we have a table for 2? etc. with the written Japanese translations next to them.
+Another point on language – English is not widely spoken.
+I would advise (especially for restaurants) to make a note of all the questions you have; do you serve sushi? can we have a table for 2? etc. with the written Japanese translations next to them.

 As everything is written in Japanese it can be really hard to tell what it is you’re walking into.
 You sort of just have to let yourself go and embrace whatever comes your way.

-Don’t worry – all station names are written in English, kanji and hiragana.
+All station names are written in English, Kanji and Hiragana.
 Train announcements are made in Japanese and English on major lines.
 The trains are also super efficient.
-Here’s a good link I found relating to public transport in Japan: http://expatsguide.jp/travel-transportation/public-transport/rail-travel-in-tokyo-yokohama/
+Click here for information I found relating to public transport in Japan.

-It doesn’t exist.
-Well, I certainly didn’t see any.
 Japan is spotless.
 There are no bins because people are expected to take whatever rubbish they have home with them and to dispose of it and recycle appropriately.
 Visitors are also expected to do this.

 Temples and Shrines

-You will definitely come across some temples and shrines on your trip to Japan, especially if you are traveling to Kyoto.
+You will definitely come across a few temples and shrines on your trip to Japan, especially if you are traveling to Kyoto.
 There are certain rituals, such as Misogi (a Japanese Shinto practice of ritual purification) and O-mikuji (selecting from the sacred lot), all of which you can partake in when visiting any shrine.
-It is also worth noting that if you enter any shrine you will be required to take your shoes off.
+It is also worth noting that if you enter any shrine you will be required to take off your shoes.

-If you have the opportunity to take part in a tea ceremony, do, and get as much Matcha tea (powdered green tea) as you can get down you!
+If you have the opportunity to take part in a tea ceremony, do - and drink Matcha tea (powdered green tea).
 The tea is offered cold in the summer months and hot in the winter.
 Whatever way you have it, it is delicious.
 We visited a traditional teahouse in Hama-rikyu Onshi Teien Park, Tokyo where you could sit and drink tea and eat cake.
 The ceremony of drinking the tea is explained on the menu.

 When to go